European Commission Approves Tovorafenib in BRAF+ Pediatric Low-Grade Glioma

 What safety data were observed with tovorafenib treatment?

-“For children diagnosed with low-grade glioma, the journey is often long and challenging with limited available treatment options,” added Sandra Silvestri, MD, PhD, executive vice president and chief medical officer at Ipsen.1 “Today’s approval is a meaningful step forward for these children, and their families, while reinforcing our commitment to addressing high unmet need.
-Now, our focus is on ensuring that eligible children across Europe can access this therapy as quickly as possible.”
+“For children diagnosed with low-grade glioma, the journey is often long and challenging, with limited available treatment options,” added Sandra Silvestri, MD, PhD, executive vice president and chief medical officer at Ipsen.1 “Today’s approval is a meaningful step forward for these children and their families while reinforcing our commitment to addressing high unmet need.
+Now our focus is on ensuring that eligible children across Europe can access this therapy as quickly as possible.”

 References

 - Ojemda approved in the European Union as the first targeted therapy in relapsed or refractory pediatric low-grade glioma regardless of BRAF alteration.
 News release.
 Ipsen.
-April 23, 2026.
+April 22, 2026.
 Accessed April 23, 2026. https://tinyurl.com/yjmy74yw

-- Day One announces three year follow-up data from OJEMDA™ (tovorafenib) phase 2 FIREFLY-1 trial at the 2025 Society for Neuro-Oncology (SNO) Annual Meeting.
+- Day One announces three year follow-up data from OJEMDA (tovorafenib) phase 2 FIREFLY-1 trial at the 2025 Society for Neuro-Oncology (SNO) Annual Meeting.
 News release.
 Day One Biopharmaceuticals.
 November 24, 2025.
 Accessed April 23, 2026. https://tinyurl.com/57emhyua

-- A study to evaluate tovorafenib (DAY101) in pediatric and young adult patients with relapsed or progressive low-grade glioma (FIREFLY-1).
+- A study to evaluate tovorafenib in pediatric and young adult participants with relapsed or progressive low-grade glioma and advance solid tumors (FIREFLY-1).
 ClinicalTrials.gov.
 Updated April 10, 2025.
 Accessed April 23, 2026. https://tinyurl.com/582wycf8